Quantum null energy condition in quenched 2d CFTs: Global quench

 \section{Global quench}

 We first consider the global quenches in $1+1$ dimensional CFTs described in \cite{Calabrese:2005in}, where the Hamiltonian of the system is changed suddenly, for example by a sudden change in a coupling constant.
 The system is prepared in a translation invariant eigenstate $ \ket{\psi_0}$ of the Hamiltonian $H_0$.
 The system is quenched at time $t=0$ by changing the Hamiltonian to $H$, which is assumed to be critical and described by a conformal field theory.
 The short distance divergences are regulated by modifying the state as $e^{-\epsilon H} \ket{\psi_0}$.
 Under renormalization group flow the translation invariant state $\ket{\psi_0}$ flows to a conformally invariant boundary state $\ket{B}$.
 Therefore, for studying the post-quench dynamics for scales much larger than $\epsilon$ one can replace $\ket{\psi_0}$ with $\ket{B}$.
+The density matrix for an equal time interval can be prepared using an analytically continued Euclidean path integral on a strip geometry, as shown in Fig. \ref{fig:global-setup}